Alfresco/docs-alfresco/content-accelerator/3.6/develop/extension-content-accelerator.md

 ## How to add the Extension Content Accelerator onto existing Accelerators

-There are a few requirements that your custom amp must meet to work with the existing accelerators.
+There are a few requirements that your custom AMP must meet to work with the existing accelerators.

-1. The amp configuration and code must reside under `alfresco/module/com.alfresco.aca.accelerator.extension` to be properly picked up
+1. The AMP configuration and code must reside under `alfresco/module/com.alfresco.aca.accelerator.extension` to be properly picked up
 2. Any overrides for ACA properties must reside in a file named `opencontent-extension-override-placeholders.properties`
 3. Any overrides or additions to the ACA bean configurations need to reside in a file named `opencontent-extension-override-config.xml`. **Note:** This file can reference other xml config files but ACA will only specifically look for this file.
 4. Name the module context file for the extension `opencontent-extension-override-module-ctx.xml`